-• Obtain access to resources and attend any relevant or refresher training courses; and

-• Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school may put in place to protect them.
+- Be alert to the specific needs of children in need, those with special educational needs and young carers. - Be able to keep detailed, accurate, secure written records of concerns and referrals. - Obtain access to resources and attend any relevant or refresher training courses. - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.

-Raise Awareness
+Raising Awareness

-• The designated safeguarding lead will ensure the school's child protection policies are known, understood and used appropriately;

-• Ensure the school's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this;

-• Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this; and

-• Link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+- The designated safeguarding lead should ensure the school's policies are known and used appropriately: - Ensure the school's child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this. - Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this. - Link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Where children leave the school ensure their child protection file is transferred to the new school as soon as possible.

-Child protection file

-• Where children leave the school ensure their child protection file is transferred to the new school or college as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.

-Availability

-• During term time the designated safeguarding lead (or a deputy) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, or in exceptional circumstances available by phone.

-• It is a matter for individual schools and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
-Agencies hold details of DSL Lead and Deputy DSL to contact out of term time.

-The Deputy DSL(s) is appropriately trained and, in the absence of the designated lead, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
-However the senior DSL holds lead responsibility.
+The deputy DSL(s) is appropriately trained and, in the absence of the designated lead, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+In the event of the long-term absence of the designated lead, the deputy will assume all of the functions above.

-The Governing Body ensures that the school:
+The governing body ensures that the school: